phiphiphi31/phiphiphi31.github.io/_pages/includes/intro.md

 My research interests focus on computer vision tasks, such as visual object tracking, object detection, and segmentation.
 I also have a special interest in general vision backbone designs, such as vision transformers and mamba.

+I come from Ganzhou (赣州) in Jiangxi province.